farbodp/banners-service/README.md

 * merge CSV file before the server starts
 * Use combination of caching and `async` endponits.

-All of these soultions can be explored to find the option.
+All of these soultions can be explored to find the best option.

 ### Logic for banner selection